ETCLabs/RDMnet/docs/getting_started/using_controller.md

 The RDMnet controller API is an asynchronous, callback-oriented API.
 Part of the initial configuration for a controller instance is a set of function pointers (or abstract interface) for the library to use as callbacks.
-Callbacks are dispatched from the thread context which calls rdmnet_core_tick().
+Callbacks are dispatched from the background thread that is started when the RDMnet library is initialized.

 <!-- CODE_BLOCK_START -->
 ```c